dream-rock-collective/registration-site/docs/adding-pages.md

    ```

 4. Keep page behavior in a dedicated `src/<page>.ts` file.
 Do not duplicate checkout, member, or shared form logic.
+5. Add `<script type="module" src="/src/<page>.ts"></script>` to the HTML entrypoint.

+The page's HTML is the source of truth for copy and structure.
+Its TypeScript module is the source of truth for behavior.
+Keep those responsibilities separate.

 ## Required layout structure